codyfrehr/xpdf-api/README.md

     - core (non-spring stuff)
     - autoconfigure (all auto-config stuff with conditional bean to override. create bean, but give user option to override)
     - starter (springboot and all spring dependencies)
+- there is no way for the client to verify that we are including the authentic xpdf binaries in this solution...
+  - how can you package the binaries with this solution in a credible way?
+  - maybe some way to incorporate the pgp key provided on xpdf website into build/distribution process? https://www.xpdfreader.com/download.html
 ## autoconfiguration:
 - followed this guide at first:
   - https://www.baeldung.com/spring-boot-custom-starter